Nelson Mandela Poems, Elegies, Tributes, Quotes and Epigrams

 he refused the comfort of a coward's sinecure.

-A man must belong to his pride, and every freedom-loving woman!
+A man must belong to his pride, and so too every freedom-loving woman!

 Later, the aging gladiator of peace